cescoffier/vertx-openshift-it/README.md

 which contains some utility classes that are commonly used by the tests.

+## MQTT
+Integration tests for Vert.x MQTT module.
+This includes tests for connectivity, topic subscription and message publishing.
+When running the tests, a MQTT broker (server) is deployed in OpenShift and a MQTT client is created locally.

 ## vertx-it-utils
 This module does not contain any tests, but instead provides some abstract test classes, OpenshiftTestAssistant class and other utility classes.
-You need to install this module first (described at the of this page) in order to be able to run any tests from this test suite.
+You need to install this module first (described at the top of this page) in order to be able to run any tests from this test suite.